 As the holiday season approaches and the champagne is chilled, we take a closer look at the chicest way to accessorize a glass of Dom Perignon: the Cocktail Ring.

 What better reason could a jewelry lover need to accessorize with a cocktail ring for the party season?
 Sotheby's Jewels Online sale (23 – 30 November) has a rich selection of cocktail rings.

 The history of the cocktail ring is one of a bygone era, eloquently expressed by F. Scott Fitzgerald as “the greatest, gaudiest spree in history.”

 1920s America was a decade of excess: social, artistic and cultural dynamisms fueled opulent lifestyles despite the Eighteenth Amendment.
 Prohibition gave way to the rise of the speakeasy, where eager cocktail-goers would flock to enjoy a rebellious French 75.

 The stylish and fashionable woman of the decade, The Flapper, intent on enjoying herself and flouting conventional standards of behavior, dressed in luxuriously elegant jewels of multi-thread pearl necklaces, diadems and stacks of bracelets, but none as symbolic as the large, ornamental rings worn on the same hand that wielded an illicit cocktail.

-Thus the cocktail ring was born, becoming an ultimate status symbol and creating a no-excuse policy for accessorising your cocktail appropriately this summer.
+Thus the cocktail ring was born, becoming an ultimate status symbol and creating a no-excuse policy for accessorizing your cocktail appropriately this holiday season.

-Follow the links below to browse Sotheby's upcoming jewellery sales, and find the perfect cocktail ring for you this summer.
+Follow the links below to browse Sotheby's upcoming jewelry sales, and find the perfect cocktail ring for you this season.